CostanzaBCestelli/demandplanning/README.md

 # Leather Goods Forecast

 A forecasting tool that combines classical time series methods (Prophet, SARIMA) with a machine learning model (Random Forest) to forecast future demand for leather goods.
-This repository provides an end-to-end example, including data preparation, model training, validation, and predictions.
+This repository provides an end-to-end example, including data preparation, model training, validation, and predictions

 ## Features
 - Uses Prophet for baseline seasonal-trend forecasting.